ska-sa/katsdpsigproc/doc/accel/autotune.rst

 - A class method (:meth:`!autotune`) computes the optimal parameters for a given configuration.
-It has a decorator that tells the autotuning system to cache the result, similar to :meth:`functools.lru_cache`.
+It has a decorator that tells the autotuning system to cache the result, similar to :func:`functools.lru_cache`.
 For our simple class there is no configuration, but if this function takes additional arguments they form part of the database key so that different configurations are tuned separately.
 These types need to be simple types like numbers and strings